henritaing/matignon-interpreters/project_state.md

 - Finish building the gallery in data/Interpreter_gallery

 Mental state: Feeling like I'm making progress, but realizing that some videos were cut short or corrupted, urgh

+## 27.06.2026

+Just back from vacation, finally had time to complete the cropping!!!
+Even started building the gallery!